Hana Attia

 Welcome to my website!

-My work has been published in International Studies Quarterly, Journal of Peace Research, European Economic Review, Review of International Economics, and Zeitschrift für Internationale Beziehungen.
+My work has been published in International Studies Quarterly, Journal of Global Security Studies, Journal of Peace Research, European Economic Review, Review of International Economics, and Zeitschrift für Internationale Beziehungen.

 Download my resumé .